 3. Leverage hot, topical news stories and join in on the conversation

-Finally, if you notice that the media are covering a story or topic that’s relevant to what you know about or have had experience of, you may be able to shoehorn yourself into the news agenda.
+Finally, if you notice that the media are covering a story or topic that’s relevant to what you know about or have had an experience with, you may be able to shoehorn yourself into the news agenda.

 This technique is known as ‘newsjacking’.